 - By 2030, launch desalination technologies that deliver cost-competitive clean water.

 - By 2030, develop small, modular energy-water systems for urban, rural, tribal, national security, and disaster response settings.

-Waves for Water is being launched on the American-Made Challenge platform, which was created to incentivize innovators nationwide to develop technologies and solutions to strength U.S. competitiveness in energy and leverage the nation’s innovation ecosystem to support entrepreneurs.
+Both the Waves for Water Prize and the Ocean Observing Prize will be launched on the American-Made Challenge platform, which was created to incentivize innovators nationwide to develop technologies and solutions to strengthen U.S. competitiveness in energy and leverage the nation’s innovation ecosystem to support entrepreneurs.